pparacch/tdd_r_with_testthat/README.md

 * Add expectation: pass 1 return an error
     * Will fail cause an error is not thrown
-* Modify the code in order to make it pass

 ```r
 #Add expectation
 context("Input Argument Validity")